Human Rights Policy

 Freedom of association and collective bargaining

-We recognize the right of our employees to join associations of their own choosing or to refrain from joining, and the right to collective bargaining, unless otherwise prohibited by law.
+We recognize the right of our employees to form and join associations of their own choosing or to refrain from joining, as well as the right to collective bargaining and to engage in peaceful assembly.
 In all cases, we respect employees’ rights to open communication, direct engagement, and humane and equitable treatment.
 We do not discriminate or retaliate against employees for engaging in union organizing and collective bargaining activities, or in other forms of collective representation.

 Safe, healthy and respectful working conditions

 We provide a safe, healthy and respectful work environment for employees.
 In cases where we provide housing or dining facilities, we operate and maintain them in a safe, sanitary and dignified manner.

 The safety and security of employees at our facilities are key priorities.
 We prohibit harsh and inhumane treatment including abuse and harassment of employees (e.g. sexual abuse or harassment, corporal punishment, mental or physical coercion or verbal abuse) as well as the threat of any such treatment.